tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 method, the `handle` method matches the request model as a **ShutdownSequencer** type, and then calls `shutdownSequencer(subsystem, obsMode, variation)` which is an imported method of `sequenceManager` object.
-This call is wrapped in an `sPost` method, which provides AAS security, and `complete`, is an Akka-HTTP method to complete the HTTP request.
+This call is wrapped in an `sPost` method, which provides AAS security, and `complete`, is an Pekko-HTTP method to complete the HTTP request.

 Again, this layer is just an adapter layer that changes HTTP requests into **SequenceManagerImpl** calls.
-All that is needed to test this class is to make sure each request calls the appropriate Akka client call.
+All that is needed to test this class is to make sure each request calls the appropriate Pekko client call.
 The real implementation of this class is used, and the layer below is mocked. `sPost` is mocked too, since this is already tested as part of AAS: